HomeSite Map

 The box set "The Capitol Albums, Vol. 1," which contained both the mono and stereo version of the song as originally heard on "Something New," was released on November 15th, 2004.
 Just prior to this release, a rare promotional CD sampler came out that featured both the contrasting stereo and mono mixes of the song.

 On September 9th, 2009, the box set “The Beatles In Mono” was released, which contained the mono mix newly remastered.
-Also released on September 9th, 2009, in promotion of the remastered Beatles catalog, the "09.09.09 Sampler" was distributed to retailers and radio programmers, "If I Fell" being featured therein.
+Also released on September 9th, 2009, in promotion of the remastered Beatles catalog, the "09.09.09 Sampler" was distributed to many retailers and radio programmers, "If I Fell" being featured therein.
 This has become quite the find for collectors.

 November 11th, 2013 was the release date for the album "On Air - Live At The BBC Volume 2," which featured a newly recorded version of "If I Fell" for the radio program "Top Gear."
 It was recorded on July 14th, 1964, a session that even featured double-tracked vocals from John.

-In promotion of the 2014 box set "The US Albums," a 25-song sampler CD was manufactured for limited release on January 21st, 2014, this containing the stereo mix of "If I Fell."
+In promotion of the 2014 released box set "The US Albums," a 25-song sampler CD was manufactured for limited release on January 21st, 2014, this containing the stereo mix of "If I Fell."

 Live Performances